Constantin Negruzzi

 Constantin Negruzzi (/ro/; also known as Costache /ro/; 1808 – 1868) was a Romanian poet, novelist, translator, playwright, and politician.

-Born in Trifeștii Vechi, Moldavia, he was educated at home by a Greek tutor.
-In a later article, he admitted that he had taught himself the Romanian language from a book written by Petru Maior.
-During the 1821 Revolution, his family took refuge in Chișinău, Bessarabia, where he met Alexander Pushkin and developed an interest in literature.

-Notable among his writings are his memoirs, Amintiri din junețe ("Memories of Youth"), and his historical works Fragmente istorice ("Historical Fragments"), Negru în alb ("Black in White"), and Aprodul Purice (aprod was a minor noble title, usually referring to the son of a lord; Purice is a proper name but literally means "flea"; see Movilești).
+One of the Pashoptist personalities, he is notable among his writings are his memoirs, "Amintiri din junețe" (Memories of Youth), and his historical works "Fragmente istorice" (Historical Fragments), "Negru în alb" (Black in White), and "Aprodul Purice" (Aprod Flea).

 He also translated several of Victor Hugo’s ballads, some of Thomas Moore’s poetry, and works by Antiochus Kantemir.
-Negruzzi wrote two plays, Muza de la Burdujeni ("The Muse of Burdujeni") and Cârlani ("Lambs"), and translated a number of other dramatic works.
+Negruzzi wrote two plays, "Muza de la Burdujeni" (The Muse of Burdujeni) and "Cârlani" (Lambs), and translated a number of other dramatic works.
 In 1841, Negruzzi, together with Mihail Kogălniceanu, printed the first cookbook in the Romanian language: 200 Proven Recipes for Dishes, Pastries, and Other Household Works.

 Negruzzi also held several public offices, including that of finance minister and deputy under Prince Mihail Sturdza.
 A supporter of liberalism and reform, he was twice exiled to his estate in Trifești for his criticism of the government.
-His son, Iacob Negruzzi, also became a noted writer.
+Both his sons, Iacob Negruzzi and Leon C. Negruzzi, also became writers.

+Biography

+Childhood and early years

+Negruzzi was born in 1808 in Trifeștii Vechi (now Hermeziu), Iași County, Moldavia, near the Prut River, as the son of Dinu Negruț, who had become a boyar with the rank of cupbearer, and Sofia Hermeziu, daughter of the Justice Logothete Iorgu Hermeziu.
+In 1809, while still an infant, his mother Sofia passed away.
+Negruzzi's family was of Răzeș origin.

+Negruzzi was homeschooled by a Greek tutor.
+He began his studies in Greek language with one of the most renowned Greek teachers at the time in Iași, learning to read in Romanian language on his own from various works.
+Most notable of them being "Floarea Darurilor" (The Flower Of The Gifts), Istoria lui Arghir și a prea-furmoasei Elene" (Arghir and The Beautiful Helen's History) (translated by Ioan Barac), and Petru Maior's book "Istoria pentru încrețitul românilor în Dachia" (Dacian Romanians Hisyory), as he himself confesses in an article entitled "Cum am învățat românește" (How I learned Romanian), very interesting for the details it provides on the pedagogical methods used by teachers at that time.